yesnik/symfony-guides/tests.md

 </php>
 ```

+**Important**:

-When we use Symfony's PHPUnit bridge, we don't require PHPUnit directly.
+1. When we use Symfony's PHPUnit bridge, *we don't require PHPUnit directly*.
 Instead, you tell it which version you want, and it downloads it in the background.
+2. PHPUnit will be installed to `your_project_folder/bin/.phpunit/phpunit-9.0-0`

 ### File `.env.test`